LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/studio.rst

     | Dessert options: [‘apple’, ‘banana’, ‘ice cream’, ‘chocolate’, ‘kiwi’,
         ‘more kale’]

+    Control+click (or right-click) to: `Code here <https://repl.it/@launchcode/LoopstudiopartsAandC>`__

 #.
 Construct a ``for`` loop that assembles a meal for each of 6 astronauts.
     a.
 The meals must include one item from each of the source arrays.
     b.
 Print the meal information for each astronaut.

 #.
 Optional: *Skill boost!* To enhance your learning, modify your code to:
     a.
-Use string formatting to print something more interesting than “[‘chicken’, ‘rice’, ‘peas’, ‘juice’, ‘apple’]” for the meals.
+Use string formatting to print something more interesting than “[‘chicken’, ‘rice’, ‘peas’, ‘juice’, ‘apple’]” for the meal outputs.
     b.
 Use an “array of arrays” to store the food options in a ‘pantry’.

 .. image:: figures/array-of-arrays.png